rgaadt/Powershell_Snippets/README.md

 #read_calendar_entries.ps1
 Read Calendar entries of a mailbox via Exchange EWS and export it to csv.
 Than you can have fun with the data and a raspberry pi to create a DIY meeting room door sign.

+#pst_only_check.ps1
+Checks a network path recursive to find files which don't have the wanted file extension.
+In this case: *.pst